ShaliniSunkuru/ch2-portfolio-shalini-sunkuru/README.md

 ## Screenshot

-Here is a screenshot of the deployed website when opened using its URL on a desktop.
+Here is a screenshot of the deployed website when opened using its URL.

 ![Screenshot of Shalini Sunkuru's Porfolio website](assets/images/screenshot.png)